Foxriver-2005/AirBnB-App/README.md

     The Bnb Overview Page provides detailed information about the property, including: <br>
     * The list of rooms and their availability (rooms can be scrolled for easy navigation). <br>
    **Sidebar Menu** <br>
-        Provides access to various management options, such as:
+        Provides access to various management options, such as: <br>
             * *Hotel Info:* Displays property details.
             * *Update Info:* Allows the owner to update general information about the property.
             * *Update Rooms:* Lets the owner edit, delete, or modify room information.